0ather/AFX-PerformanceMonitor/README.md

-# CPU-RAM Monitor (v1.1.7) for After Effects
+# Performance Monitor (v1.2.0) for After Effects

-This extension for After Effects (CC 2014 - CC 2023) allows you to always have a look to your CPU and Memory usage without opening any task manager.
+This extension for After Effects (CC 2014 - CC 2023) allows you to always have a look to your CPU, Memory and VRAM usage without opening any task manager.
+You can also check your current disk cache usage as an option, as well as purge all memory and disk cache by left clicking on it.

 ![Preview](https://i.imgur.com/aCGtXpd.png)